Our Approach to Funding:

 Walking by Faith, Rooted in Relationship

 We’re always grateful when someone feels stirred to support the work of the garden.
 That kind of draw isn’t forced—it’s revealed.
-It often comes through prayer, presence, or the quiet recognition that something sacred is taking root.
+It often comes through presence, reflection, or the quiet recognition that something meaningful is taking root.

 The Neighborhood Garden Project wasn’t built through strategy or striving.
-It was planted through obedience.
-Every step forward has come by prayer, patience, and the trust that if this is God’s assignment, He will provide, through people who see it the same way.
+It was planted through conviction.
+Every step forward has come with patience, surrender, and the trust that if this work is aligned, the right people will come alongside it.

 That’s why we say no to funding that forces outcomes, accelerates timelines, or reduces stories to statistics.
 Not all money is provision.
 Some distracts.
 Some entangles.
 We’ve learned to wait for what equips without compromising.